 The Technical Committee consists of all the Directors, Regional Managers, Technicians, Town Planners, and all the Unit Managers.
-The Municipal Manager is the Chairperson of the Committee, he delegate the IDP Manager to chair the meetings if he is committed.
+The Municipal Manager is the Chairperson of the Committee, he delegated the

+IDP Manager to chair the meetings if he is committed.
 The committee checks the projects, budget, and all the information if it properly captured.
-The Committee met on the 19th February 2018 to ensure that all projects in the IDP are correctly costed or priced to avoid shortfalls during the implementation of the IDP.
+The committee met on the 27 September 2020 to deal with the analysis phase.
+The Committee also met on the 13 March 2020 to ensure that all projects in the IDP are correctly costed or priced to avoid shortfalls during the implementation of the IDP.
 The Committee was chaired by the IDP Manager delegated by the Municipal Manager and was attended by the Directorate: Municipal Works and Water Services, Technicians, Town Planners and officials from the IDP Unit.